4lando/lando-spec/README.md

 It is currently a work in progress but should properly validate most common Landofile configurations.

+See it demonstrated in the [Landofile editor] which uses this schema for its validation.

 Please create an issue or pull request for any missing or incomplete cases.